 Traveler who is domiciled in East Java may have heard the name of Tumpak Sewu.
 Yes, the waterfall which is located in Malang and Lumajang Regency is indeed extraordinary beautiful.

-Since photos and videos of Coban Sewu spread in the media, since then I have my desire as unstoppable to come and witness its own beauty.
+Since photos and videos of Tumpak Sewu spread in the media, since then I have my desire as unstoppable to come and witness its own beauty.
 In my opinion, the waterfall which is also known as Tumpak Sewu is special, unlike other waterfalls-waterfalls that I have ever visited.

-For what we know, Coban Sewu is on the border of Malang and Lumajang districts.
+For what we know, Tumpak Sewu is on the border of Malang and Lumajang districts.
 Along the way, we always read directions or ask questions to make sure we are on the right track to Lumajang.
 Several sub-districts in Malang Regency that we pass are Bululawang, Dampit, and Ampelgading.

 We so enjoyed the trip that morning.
 Panorama of green rice fields, rivers, hills, and Mount Semeru towering into a distinctive entertainment.
 Even the position of Mount Semeru seems to be our destination because it always seems to be in front of us.